Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/experiments_with_editing_tools.md

 *   When `edit_file` is called with `dryRun=True`, the tool calculates the diff of the proposed changes and returns it.
 The Gemini CLI's TUI then presents this diff to the user for explicit approval *before* any changes are applied to the file on disk.
 This is the primary mechanism for pre-approval diffs.
 *   If approved, the tool is then called again with `dryRun=False` (or omitted) to apply the changes.
 *   This tool is the **preferred tool for precise, line-based code modifications** where user review and pre-approval of the exact changes are critical.
 It offers a robust way to perform edits while maintaining transparency and user control.
+*   **IRL Test Result (Test Case 4 - Dry Run):** Worked as expected.
+The TUI showed the `edit_file` tool call with `dryRun=True`, a clear diff, and prompted for "Apply this change?".
+The file remained unchanged on disk.
+*   **IRL Test Result (Test Case 5 - Execution):** Worked as expected.
+The TUI showed the `edit_file` tool call, a clear diff, and prompted for "Apply this change?".
+The file was modified on disk.

 ## The Robustness of "Read, Modify in Memory, Overwrite" (`write_file` tool)